Return paths for Traction current (and suppression at source)

 5. Decision on whether to use rail return or return conductors has historically been determined by the susceptibility of nearby Telecom cables to inductive interference.

 1. Simplest return path provided for traction current is “rail return”.

 2. One rail of each track is normally designated as “traction return rail”.
 On plain track it is normally rail nearest the cess.

 3. In areas of complex arrangements traction return rail changes in order to meet track circuit arrangements but by cross bonding a continuous path must be maintained throughout.

-3. RCs provide alternative path for return traction current and percentage of current flowing in these is dependent upon impedance of this path compared with return rail/earth path impedance.
+3. RCs provide an alternative path for return traction current and the percentage of current flowing in these is dependent upon the impedance of this path compared with return rail/earth path impedance.